 Distribution of Shares Underlying RSUs.
-Under the 2017 RSU Plan, (unless an award provides otherwise, vesting is accelerated as provided above under "Vesting of RSUs" or a Change of Control-Plan occurs as described below), stock underlying vested RSUs is generally distributed on the first business day of the year after they vest.
-Hence, if an award to a Non-Employee Director vests as scheduled in full over four quarters during 2018, it will be generally be distributed the first business day of January 2019.
+Under the 2021 RSU Plan, (unless an award provides otherwise, vesting is accelerated as provided above under "Vesting of RSUs" or a Change of Control-Plan occurs as described below), stock underlying vested RSUs is generally distributed on the first business day of the year after they vest.
+Hence, if an award to a Non-Employee Director vests as scheduled in full over four quarters during 2021, it will be generally be distributed the first business day of January 2022.
 However, the Company may set other distribution dates, with respect to awards to Participants, including Non-Employee Directors.
-Under the 2014 RSU Plan Non-Employee Directors (but not other Participants) could designate the length of the deferrals.
-This is not the case with the 2017 RSU Plan, where only the Company can set the distribution dates for all Participants.
 Non-Employee-Directors may elect to take payment in cash instead of stock for up to 40% of the RSUs in an award (rendering such RSUs as "Cash Settled RSUs").
-With respect to Participants for whom the Company is required to withhold taxes (generally employees) the Company may mandate such Participants or such Participants may elect that the Company withhold stock otherwise payable on exchange of an RSU to pay withholding taxes (this differs from the 2014 RSU Plan where the Company could not mandate withholding stock to pay withholding taxes).
-The cash payment election or withholding election may be made at anytime before distribution, but any such cash payment or withholding is subject to any limits on redemption under any preferred stock, loan or other financing agreement.
-Under the Company's current loan agreement with Oxford Finance LLC, there is an annual limit of \$350,000 ("Redemption Limit") on the amount of redemptions the Company may make (which includes payment on Cash Settled RSUs, withholding of stock for taxes and par value).
-The Company has the option of establishing a RSU award that defers distributions to a Participant, including in installments (e.g., 25% of RSUs to be paid in 2019, 2020, 2021 and 2022).
-If a Change of Control-Plan which is also a Change in Control-409A occurs, all vested shares of Common Stock underlying an RSU (after payment or withholding of \$0.01 per share par value) will be distributed by the Company to the holder of the RSU at or about the time of the Change in Control-Plan.
+With respect to Participants for whom the Company is required to withhold taxes (generally employees) the Company may mandate if such Participants may elect that the Company withhold stock otherwise payable on exchange of an RSU to pay withholding taxes (this differs from the 2017 RSU Plan where the Company could not mandate withholding stock to pay withholding taxes).
+The cash payment election or withholding election may be made at any time before distribution, but any such cash payment or withholding is subject to any limits on redemption under any preferred stock, loan or other financing agreement.
+The Company has the option of establishing a RSU award that defers distributions to a Participant, including in installments (e.g., 25% of RSUs to be paid in 2022, 2023, 2024 and 2025).
+If a Change of Control-Plan which is also a Change in Control qualifying 409A occurs, all vested shares of Common Stock underlying an RSU (after payment or withholding of \$0.01 per share par value) will be distributed by the Company to the holder of the RSU at or about the time of the Change in Control-Plan.
 No dividends accrue on shares of Common Stock underlying RSUs prior to distribution.
 Participants need not be employees, consultants or directors of the Company on a distribution date.
 A Change in Control-409A for distribution purposes is generally the same as a Change in Control-Plan for vesting purposes, except that in order to have a Change in Control-409A for distribution purposes, a change in control qualifying under Section 409A of the Code must occur.
-In lieu of requiring cash payment of par value, the Company may, in its discretion or shall at the Participant's request, accept payment of any such par value by withholding from stock payments a number of whole shares of stock whose value is equal to the amount of such par value, provided the same does not cause the Redemption Limit to be exceeded.
+In lieu of requiring cash payment of par value, the Company may, in its discretion or shall at the Participant's request, accept payment of any such par value by withholding from stock payments a number of whole shares of stock whose value is equal to the amount of such par value.